sontqq/scanlastday/README.md

 # scanlastday

-Bash script to scan files from last day
+Bash script to scan files which was modified in the last 24 hour.

 **Requires**
 ```